jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 According to Descartes' theory, the sun is the centre of an immense vortex formed of the first or subtlest kind of matter.[4]

 The vehicle of light in space is a 2nd kind of matter, composed of closely packed globules of a size between that of the vortex-matter and that of ponderable matter.

-The globules of the 2nd element, and all the matter of the 1st clement, are constantly straining away from the centres around which they turn due to the centrifugal force of the vortices[5].
+The globules of the 2nd element, and all the matter of the 1st element, are constantly straining away from the centres around which they turn due to the centrifugal force of the vortices[5].

 This presses the globules with each other.
 They tend to move outwards, although they do not actually so move.[6]
+The transmission of this pressure constitutes light.*

-The transmission of this pressure constitutes light.
+> *Superphysics Note: In Superphysics, light is from the friction of spacetime particles which we call qosts.
+This overhauls the material Big Bang into the aethereal Big Bootup, evidenced by ~~baryonic~~ acoustic oscillations.

 The action of light therefore extends on all sides around the sun and fixed stars, and travels instantaneously to any distance.[7]

 In the Dioptrique,[8] vision is the perception of objects which a blind man obtains by using a stick.